SFDC-Assets/flow-auto-formatting-phone-input/readme.md

 A: No, sorry, not at the present time.
 Right now it is hard-coded to support a 10-digit U.S. phone number with dashes (e.g. 555-555-5555).

 ## Caveats
-* <strong>Not intended for use with screen flows embedded in Visualforce</strong>.
+* Not intended for use with screen flows embedded in Visualforce.
 Not even tested.
 * Only supports a 10-digit U.S. phone number with dashes (e.g. 555-555-5555).
+* Multiple validation error messages may display below the input because validation is currently occuring twice:  once when you exit the input and again when you attempt to navigate in the flow.
+I'm planning to reduce this to one set of error messages.

 ## Release History